jeremytammik/tbc/a/2051_modeless.md

 ####<a name="9"></a> Plasma in High School Nuclear Fusion Reactor

-Movin to a completely different field of science unrelated to AI and computing, [Cesare Mencarini of Cardiff Sixth Form College](https://www.linkedin.com/in/cesare-mencarini-624449249/) built a [nuclear fusion reactor capable of achieving plasma](https://www.linkedin.com/posts/cesare-mencarini-624449249_nuclear-fusion-reactor-phase-1-complete-activity-7110388091592306688-LGC8?utm_source=share&utm_medium=member_desktop):
+Moving to a different field of science unrelated to AI and computing, [Cesare Mencarini of Cardiff Sixth Form College](https://www.linkedin.com/in/cesare-mencarini-624449249/) built a [nuclear fusion reactor capable of achieving plasma](https://www.linkedin.com/posts/cesare-mencarini-624449249_nuclear-fusion-reactor-phase-1-complete-activity-7110388091592306688-LGC8?utm_source=share&utm_medium=member_desktop):